factom-protocol/FIS/FIS/DID.md

       identity

   -   A key being revoked must be currently active <!--Do we consider the DID document invalid? -->

   -   A key being added should have the same or higher key priority number as the management key signing the entry identity

   - For didKeys you optionally can define the purpose.
 If defined it means to only deactivate the key for the specific purpose.
 If the purpose field is not used or empy it means to revoke the key for all purposes.

+  - If a management key is adding a new management key at the same priority level, it should also be revoking itself.
+The exception is priority level 0, where multiple keys can be added without a revocation.

+  - Furthermore, for all priority levels except 0, a management key is allowed to add only one new management key at the same level.
+If this rule is violated, the entire DIDUpdate entry is discarded.

+      In addition, if there is no explicit self-revocation of the management key, the resolver will automagically revoke the signing management key.

 - Revoking Keys